Truck Accident Lawyer in St. Louis

 Common Causes of Truck Accidents in St. Louis

 Heavy commercial traffic in St. Louis contributes to a variety of accident risks unique to the region.
-Some of the most common causes of large truck collisions include driver fatigue, distracted driving, speeding, and mechanical failures that result from inadequate vehicle maintenance.
-I-70, I-55, and other major thoroughfares in the area see frequent congestion, especially during rush hours, increasing the likelihood of rear-end crashes and sideswipes.
+Furthermore, the I-70, I-55, and other major thoroughfares in the area see frequent congestion, especially during rush hours, increasing the likelihood of rear-end crashes and sideswipes.

 Local weather events, such as flash floods or severe winter storms, add danger for truck drivers traveling through the city’s network of interstates and bridge crossings.
 In Missouri, state law holds trucking companies accountable if they fail to enforce reasonable scheduling policies or allow overloaded vehicles on the roads.
-Poorly loaded cargo, imbalanced trailers, and inadequate driver training often play a role in catastrophic wrecks.
 St. Louis’s history of construction projects further increases hazards, especially when detours or narrow lanes catch drivers by surprise.

 Who Can Be Held Liable for a Truck Accident?

 Truck accident cases in Missouri often involve complex layers of responsibility.
-Liability may fall on more than just the truck driver—trucking companies, cargo loaders, maintenance providers, and even manufacturers can play a part.
 Each potential defendant is subject to different regulations, and the location of the crash, such as within St. Louis city limits or on state highways, may affect which local or state laws apply.

 Our team reviews every aspect of your accident to ensure each party is properly identified and pursued.
 This comprehensive approach helps maximize potential financial recovery and holds all those responsible for unsafe practices accountable.